In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 In Buffalo, our major partnerships include:

-- The Buffalo Joint Terrorism Task Force brings together representatives of 18 local, state, and federal agencies to run down any and all terrorism leads, develop and investigate cases, provide support for special events, and proactively identify threats that may impact the area and the nation.
-We also have a satellite Joint Terrorism Task Force working out of the Rochester Resident Agency.
+- Our Joint Terrorism Task Forces (JTTFs) bring together representatives from multiple local, state, and federal agencies to run down any and all terrorism leads, develop and investigate cases, provide support for special events, and proactively identify threats that may impact the area and the nation.

 - The Buffalo Field Intelligence Group, a team of FBI agents and analysts, provides a full range of intelligence support on terrorism and criminal threats.